clarkmackenzieb/coffee-quiz/README.md

 ## Instructions

-Before viewing this project, you need a Battle.net API key, which can be acquired https://dev.battle.net/ HERE.
+Before viewing this project, you need a Battle.net API key, which can be acquired at https://dev.battle.net/ .
 Within the server file, on the same level as index.js, create a config file with the following format:

 ```
 module.exports = {